Hall of Fame (song): Lyrics and interpretation

 The lyrics, written by O'Donoghue, focus on perseverance and making a difference.
 As reported in The Guardian, "O'Donoghue's real metier is lyrics: he's a striking and emotional storyteller".
 Billboard describes the song as "a swelling, piano-driven number with an uplifting, earworm of a chorus that soars, 'Standing in the hall of fame / And the world's gonna know your name / Cause you burn with the brightest flame."
 O'Donoghue explains that this song was about the band as he tells "the title is mostly about us.
 As any geek fan of the band could tell you, we're all extremely different people, but magic happens when you mix us together.
 Well, magic or a car crash, which is how we describe the songs we scrap."
 He also said: "We wanted to inspire people to stop trying to be famous for the sake of it."

 Music video

 The music video of "Hall of Fame" was produced under Sony Music Entertainment UK Limited.
 A lyric video for the track was released on 24 July 2012.
-The music video was released on 19 August through the band's official site.
+The music video was released on 19 August through the band's official site, and was released later on the day after the song's release on YouTube.
 The accompanying music video sees the stars performing the track in a deserted warehouse, while other scenes feature an aspiring boxer and hearing-impaired ballet dancer in training.